-- First, forget the idea that drinking plenty of water will keep your skin (eyes, nasal passages, nails) moist and your hair well behaved.
+- First, though it is healthy for other reasons, forget the idea that drinking plenty of water will keep your skin (eyes, nasal passages, nails) moist and your hair well behaved.
 Dermatologists say that while drinking water is important for overall health, as far as moisturizing skin, hair, and nails are concerned, you need to add moisture from the outside and prevent it from escaping into the drier surrounding air.

 - Humidifying dry indoor air helps to provide that indoor moisture.
 It’s especially important if you suffer bloody noses and lots of respiratory infections.
 You could run an electric humidifier, but passive solutions may do the trick for you.
 We maintain a lot of well-watered houseplants that transpire water into the indoor air.
 We keep steamers going on each of our stoves that pump moisture into the air whenever the stove is running.

 - Hanging your laundry on bars indoors is another great strategy.
 It doesn’t take much longer to dry near the woodstove than it would in an electric dryer, and while it dries, your laundry humidifies the air around it.

 Use a humidifier or an alternative method (see above) to keep air humid.
 Photo by Michael Ahanov/Shutterstock.

 Dull, Frizzy, Dry Hair